MidgetMob/docker-vsftpd/README.md

 This package is designed to be used alongside at least one other container as a remote access point for service-related files.
 Some examples would be Plex or a seedbox.

+Supports:
+* FTP
+* FTPS

 # Build
 1. docker build https://github.com/MidgetMob/docker-vsftpd.git [--build-arg key=value]
 3. docker tag \<container id> \<docker name>/\<repo>
 3. docker push \<docker name>/\<repo>

+# Configuration
+* You may override any of the environment variables either during the container build process or when declaring a new container
+* You may provide your own configuration however this means no environment variables will be used.
+User, password, and ports should still be specified during the initial container build.

 # Other Requirements
 * You must have a cert/key pair for ssl encryption mounted somewhere in the container with ro privileges